thang-nm/Catppuccin-Perfect-Icons/README.md

 ### 🚦 Before you continue

 Just keep in mind that I want to keep it simple and avoid using any JavaScript code.
 Therefore, I've created some commands to assist you in customization.
-The executable code is located in the `command/index.js` file, and you have the option to review it before execution.
+The executable code is located in the [command/index.js](https://raw.githubusercontent.com/thang-nm/Catppuccin-Perfect-Icons/main/command/index.js) file, and you have the option to review it before execution.
 I am not liable for any issues that may arise.

 ### Requirement

 - NodeJS (12+)

-- macOS (tested) / Linux (not tested yet) / Windows with Git Bash (not tested yet)
+- macOS / Linux / Windows with Git Bash

+- You need to restart (or reload) Vscode to see the changes.

 - You need to rerun the command whenever there is an update.